Tourism in Latin America and the Caribbean: Cultural impacts

 Some historians and cultural anthropologists say the changes to the islands to support tourism have negatively impacted the indigenous cultures of the Caribbean.
 David Bennett's article, "Global tourism and Caribbean culture" offers examples in which tourism and globalization create an inauthentic culture that caters more to the tourists than the indigenous heritage.
 This is further morphed by mass media influences, such as television and the Internet.
 Trinidad's traditional carnival has become an inauthentic commercialized event used to lure tourists for economic gain.
 Historically, the festival emphasized a mythological basis, demonstrating the holy trinity and the nation's unity.
+Similarly, mass-market cruise lines have been criticized for strategically deploying selective cultural symbols that obscure the region’s diversity, reinforcing Eurocentric perspectives and delivering a sanitized, easily digestible cultural experience that prioritizes tourist comfort over local representation.
 According to Dennis Merrill, author of "Negotiating Cold War Paradise: U.S. Tourism, Economic Planning, and Cultural Modernity in Twentieth-Century Puerto Rico", the tourism industry in the Caribbean is viewed by its critics as causing host countries to practice economic subservience to the visitors of the islands.
 He highlights the U.S. attempt in the 1930s to make Puerto Rico an island destination for tourists to bring in a new source of revenue to the U.S. and help lift it out of economic depression.
 Travel guides and advertisements used at the time suggested that the people of Puerto Rico lived in poverty and wanted a chance to serve travelers from the United States.

 The creation of the Caribe Hilton Hotel in San Juan in 1949 represented a partnership between the Puerto Rican government and U.S business.
 Americans viewed the creation of the hotel as a symbol of their power to create material progress.
 A majority of Puerto Rican citizens did not approve of the decision to build the hotel.
 They believed that the public funds would have better suited the island inhabitants if they were invested in improving education and social welfare.
 San Juan's fire chief of the time disapproved the government's decision to "degrade itself by buying tourists."
 Articles published by El Mundo in 1952 saw the American tourists as selfish people who did not care about the island and ones who will in the future convince the Puerto Rican people to serve them.
 In the 1950s, Old San Juan was restored by the Puerto Rican government in order to attract American visitors interested in the history of the island.